 BREs with ranges seem to be built on a somewhat mental assumption of probably relying on ASCII here.
 It's not clear that relying on collation here makes sense, but it's also not clear to me what the implications of changing this to be like the byte values in the C locale would be like.

-Updated by Andy Fiddaman 15 days ago
+Updated by Andy Fiddaman about 1 year ago

 I have found references that say that POSIX 1992 defined the ordering for a range expression (outside of the C and POSIX locales) to be in collation order.

 POSIX 2008 introduced the wording that you quoted "In other locales, a range expression has unspecified behaviour".